Colter-Wilson/Colter-Wilson.github.io/README.md

 ## What Growth Mindset Means to Me

-What a > Growth Mindest
-means to me is having the ability to learn and grow regardless of the situation you are in.
+What a Growth Mindest means to me is having the ability to learn and grow regardless of the situation you are in.
 Instead of letting failure get them down someone with a growth mindset would be accepting of the challenge and realize that in the end regardless of the result they will be in a better place than when they started simply because they kept a positive mindset.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### Tips for Keeping a Growth Mindset

 ```markdown
 Syntax highlighted code block